jasonbyrne/minikin/README.md

 });
 ```

-And you can use regex witin your routes
+And you can use regex within your routes

 ```javascript
 server.route("GET", "/hello/?", () => {